 With the recent surplus of electric vehicles being created by manufactures, there are still a ton of questions revolving around the performance of the vehicles in various weather conditions.
 We know already that traditional gas engines can find themselves struggling to turn over once the temperature drops to a certain degree, mainly due to the cold cranking amps of the battery installed as well as if the engine is a combustion engine or fuel injected.
+Diesel-powered engines can suffer greatly as well, considering cold weather can effect glow plugs and other components within the engine needed to properly complete the start-up procedure.
 This raises questions as to how these newer electric cars actually perform in colder weather.

 The Issues With Electronics and the Cold Weather

 If you have ever found yourself entering your vehicle the day after a deep freeze, such as a snowstorm or cold front, you may notice your dash panel and head unit acting sluggish.
 This is usually seen by the almost melting effect occurring on your electronic devices.
 As more and more components are becoming touch screen, you may see these devices neglect to respond to your touch at all.
 But on vehicles that are primarily controlled by a touch screen, this could cause your vehicle to be temporarily unavailable; thus, not allowing you to turn on the defrosters or heating elements.